Where to Buy

 GBM Assessment (Score: 5/10)

-Carl Spitteler was awarded the Nobel Prize in Literature in 1919 for his ambitious mythological epic poetry, which drew upon classical and allegorical traditions to explore philosophical themes.
-As a Swiss poet writing in German, he crafted elaborate allegorical narratives that sought to rival the grand epics of antiquity.
-His work, though admired for its scope and imaginative vision, remains largely confined to specialist literary circles today.
+Olympian Spring is an ambitious mythological epic that draws upon classical and allegorical traditions to explore philosophical themes with remarkable scope and imaginative vision.
+As a Swiss poet writing in German, Carl Spitteler crafted elaborate allegorical narratives that sought to rival the grand epics of antiquity.
+His achievement earned the Nobel Prize in Literature in 1919, though his work remains largely confined to specialist literary circles today.

 Spitteler wrote during a period when Switzerland maintained its neutrality amid the devastation of the First World War, a stance he publicly and courageously defended.
 His mythological allegories, set apart from the realist and naturalist currents dominating European literature, offered a distinctive Swiss contribution to the broader tradition of epic poetry.